PDB-REDO/libcifpp/README.md

   is the package `zlib1g-dev`.
 - [boost](https://www.boost.org).

-When building using MS Visual Studio, you will also need [libzeep](https://github.com/mhekkel/libzeep) since MSVC does not yet provide a C++ template required by libcifpp.

 The Boost libraries are only needed in case you want to build the test code or if you are using GCC.
 That last condition is due to a long standing bug in the implementation of std::regex.
 It simply crashes